oditynet/enru_change/README.md

 Yes, it is not ideal, but we are working on the algorithm and training the model

-TODO: if you want enter a password, then you will off a change: press Left Alt and Right Alt ...enter a password.
+HACK: if you want enter a password, then you will off a change: press Left Alt and Right Alt ...enter a password.
 Press Ralt and LAlt and  return cofig to back.